 The University of Bradford is the 40th university that was created in Britain.
 Found in West Yorkshire and officially named the University of Bradford in 1966, it joins the UK’s “plate glass universities,” or those institutions that have gained university status in the sixties.

 At present, it houses the largest university center in the world that’s dedicated to the study of peace and conflict.
-Primarily a technology university, Bradford’s most recognized programs are in Forensic Science and Chemical Engineering, which are ranked 3rd and 4th in the country, respectively.
+Primarily a technology university, Bradford’s most recognized programs are in Forensic Science and Chemical Engineering.

 6. King’s College London

-Also, King’s College London has a high acceptance rate for a university in Uk.
-Products of King’s include Florence Nightingale, renowned Romantic poet John Keats, the physicist James Clerk Maxwell, the pioneers of DNA studies Maurice Wilkins and Rosalind Franklin, the Most Reverend Desmond Tutu, and 12 Nobel laureates.
+Also, King’s College London has a high acceptance rate for a university in the UK.
+Products of King include Florence Nightingale, renowned Romantic poet John Keats, the physicist James Clerk Maxwell, the pioneers of DNA studies Maurice Wilkins and Rosalind Franklin, the Most Reverend Desmond Tutu, and 12 Nobel laureates.

 7. Heriot-Watt University

 Heriot-Watt University dates back to 1821 when it was first set up in Edinburgh, Scotland as the first mechanics’ institute in the world.
-The university spans across five campuses with additional sites in Dubai and Malaysia that cater to 4,000 and 1,200 students respectively.
+The university spans five campuses with additional sites in Dubai and Malaysia.

 Globally recognized, The Times and Sunday Times named it ‘International University of the Year’ in 2018.
 The school specializes in business, the sciences, engineering, and design, and all are offered in a warm, international community.